 All our trips require some level of active participation from all group members, particularly on our Overlanding trips where it is a case of what you put in, you get out.

 Please be aware that should you not be sufficiently, fit, healthy or able to participate in your trip we may have to request that you leave the trip.
-Please see the Terms and Conditions for further details.

 If your trip travels to altitude (as stated on the trip notes) please make sure you read the advice concerning high altitude and if you have any doubts make sure you consult a medical professional for advice.